 Jaswinder Chadha has served as a member of our board of directors since 2013.
-Mr. Chadha founded and has served as the President and Chief Executive Officer of Axtria, Inc., an analytics company, since 2009.
-Prior to founding Axtria, Mr. Chadha was a cofounder and served as President and Chief Executive Officer of marketRx Inc., a market research and analytics firm subsequently acquired by Cognizant Technology Solutions, from 2000 to 2009.
+Mr. Chadha founded and has served as the President and Chief Executive Officer of Axtria, Inc., a life sciences cloud software company, since 2009.
+Prior to founding Axtria, Mr. Chadha was a co-founder and served as President and Chief Executive Officer of marketRx Inc., a commercial planning and analytics firm subsequently acquired by Cognizant Technology Solutions, from 2000 to 2009.
 Mr. Chadha holds a B.Tech. in Mechanical Engineering from the Indian Institute of Technology, Delhi, India.
-We believe that Mr. Chadha is qualified to serve on our board of directors because of his extensive experience in sales and marketing strategy in the life sciences industry.
+We believe that Mr. Chadha is qualified to serve on our board of directors because of his extensive experience in commercial planning and operations management in the life sciences industry.